Capillary force-driven particle orientation in rod networks: Results and discussion

-where the classical storage modulus $G''$ is divided into an elastic contribution $G''_{solid}$ and a viscous contribution $G''_{fluid}$~\cite{Donley2019}.
-In the case of comparing samples of the same category with similar storage modulus $G'$ behavior, the $N_{vpf}$ can be simplified as $\max(\frac{\Delta G''}{\Delta \gamma})$, the maximum slope of modulus $G''$ divided by the strain for values after the LVE and before the $G''$ overshoot~\cite{Donley2019, Kamani2021, Kamani2024}, i.e. $\gamma_0 =0.006$-- 0.04~\%.
+quantifies how rapidly a material transitions from recoverable to unrecoverable strain acquisition under deformation.
+When comparing samples of the same category with similar behaviors in the storage modulus $G^{\prime}$, $N_{vpf}$ can be simplified as $\max({\Delta G^{\prime\prime}}/{\Delta \gamma})$, the maximum slope of modulus $G^{\prime\prime}$ divided by the strain for values after the LVE and before the $G^{\prime\prime}$ overshoot~\cite{Donley2019, Kamani2021, Kamani2024}, {i.e.} $\gamma_0 =0.01$-- 0.04\%.
 The corresponding fragility increases with the slope value, implying that the material more quickly acquires unrecoverable deformation.
-The $G'$ slope of the four samples follows the order: sphere \textgreater~0.375~vol\% \textgreater~0.5625~vol\% = 0.75~vol\% ($1.0 > 0.8 > 0.5 = 0.5 \times 10^6$ Pa/\%).
-This corresponds to the dominance of point-to-point contact in spherical systems, and the lower side-to-side contact probability in the 0.375~vol\% sample.
-Point-to-point contacts enable a stiffer local structure where the stress starts to build up before the yielding occurs~\cite{Kamani2024}.
-Capillary suspensions with more side-to-side contacts (clusters) distribute external forces over larger areas, resulting in a lower local modulus (rearrangement), showing a lower brittleness.
-For similar geometric systems, a higher brittleness denotes a lower critical strain~\cite{Kamani2024, Liu2024}.
+The $G^{\prime}$ slope of the four samples follows the order: 0.375~vol\% ($0.9\times 10^6$ Pa/\%) {\textgreater} sphere ($0.8\times 10^6$ Pa/\%) {\textgreater} 0.5625~vol\% ($0.6\times 10^6$ Pa/\%) = 0.75~vol\% ($0.6\times 10^6$ Pa/\%).
+At low secondary liquid content (0.375~vol\%), the rod particles predominantly form point-to-point contacts, creating localized stress concentrations, leading to higher viscoplastic fragility as they quickly rupture under strain, causing abrupt structural breakdown.
+In contrast, the rods develop more side-to-side contacts and form clusters at higher secondary liquid contents (0.5625 and 0.75~vol\%), distributing external forces over larger contact areas.
+This results in lower viscoplastic fragility and more gradual yielding behavior~\cite{Kamani2024, Liu2024}.
+Despite spherical systems having solely point-to-point contact, the higher percolation threshold of spherical particles compared to rod systems results in a more uniform network with intermediate fragility.
+This behavior illustrates how particle shape influences structural stability under deformation, with rod particles creating networks that are more sensitive to strain compared to their spherical counterparts. resulting in a decreased coordination number, creating a less robust stress-bearing network~\cite{Allard2022}.